 Meet in Federation Square

 While this place is crawling with tourists thanks to the information booths, hectic Flinders train station and the fact that many tours pick up day-trippers here, even locals can’t avoid Federation Square.
-The hub of activity in Melbourne, Fed Square is home to an impressive array of venues including the modern Deakin Edge and The Atrium, and regularly hosts events including fashion shows and wine and food festivals.
+One of the busiest places to visit in Melbourne, Fed Square is home to an impressive array of venues including the modern Deakin Edge and The Atrium, and regularly hosts events including fashion shows and wine and food festivals.
 Towering St. Paul’s Cathedral also looks over the square, which is bordered by the serene Yarra River, making it a great place to sit back and watch the world go by.
 It’s incredible to think that the square has only been around since 2002!

 Walk down Hosier Lane

 No trip to Melbourne would be complete without venturing through Hosier Lane, which is just a few blocks from Fed Square.
 Street art comes alive in this corridor, where artists are welcome to spray their creations all along and up the walls, creating an ever-changing, bright tapestry.
-Even the locals find new works every time they walk through, making this a great stop whether you’re in Melbourne for one day or one year.
+Even the locals find new works every time they walk through, making this one of the top Melbourne activities.

 Shop ‘til you drop